How Balance Transfer Cards Work

 Frequently Asked Questions

-Yes β€” you can transfer balances from multiple cards to one balance transfer card (usually up to your new credit limit).
-You can also do successive transfers when a 0% period ends β€” apply for a new balance transfer card and move the remaining balance again, though each new application involves a hard search and depends on your credit score at the time.
-This 'surfing' strategy can work to maintain 0% indefinitely, but becomes harder if your circumstances change.
+Yes - you can transfer balances from multiple cards to one balance transfer card (usually up to your new credit limit).
+You can also do successive transfers when a 0% period ends - apply for a new balance transfer card and move the remaining balance again, though each new application involves a hard search and depends on your credit score at the time.

-Opening a new credit card and performing a balance transfer typically has a short-term negative impact β€” one hard search (5–20 point drop) and a new account (reduces average account age).
-However, the long-term effect is often positive: your old card is cleared (improving utilisation), and you build a positive payment history on the new card.
-The credit score impact of the transfer itself is usually small compared to the financial benefit of paying less interest.
+Opening a new credit card and performing a balance transfer typically has a short-term negative impact - one hard search (5-20 point drop) and a new account (reduces average account age).
+However, the longer-term effect is often positive: your old card is cleared (improving utilisation), and you build a positive payment history on the new card.
+The credit score impact of the transfer is usually small compared to the financial benefit of paying less interest.

-If you're approaching the end of your 0% period with a remaining balance, you have three options: (1) Apply for a new balance transfer card and move the remaining balance β€” this works if your credit score is still good.
+You have three options: (1) Apply for a new balance transfer card and move the remaining balance - this works if your credit score is still good.
 (2) Negotiate a hardship plan or lower rate with your current provider.
 (3) Consider a debt consolidation personal loan at a fixed lower rate.
-Don't just let it revert to 22–30% and pay minimum payments β€” the interest compounds quickly.
+Do not just let it revert to 22-30% and pay only minimums - the interest compounds quickly.

 Important: Balance transfer cards involve credit applications that affect your credit score.
 Always check eligibility before applying.
-Card terms change β€” verify current offers directly with providers.
+Card terms change - verify current offers directly with providers.
 Not financial advice.